SushilBajracharya01/shadowizard/README.md

 # Options

-Shadowizard supports 2 options, oth of which are optional:
+shadowizzar supports 2 options, oth of which are optional:

 * *shadow_type* - _hard | soft_  (Default is soft)
 * *padding* - _boolean_  (Default is false)